dotnet/ai-samples/src/build-2024/docs/Exercise/02 Add Chat History.md

     using Microsoft.SemanticKernel.ChatCompletion;
     ```

-1. Add the following code next to kernel initilization to get the required service from the kernel which is chat the compilation service.
+1. Add the following code next to kernel initialization to get the required service from the kernel which is chat the completion service.

     ```csharp
     var chatService = kernel.GetRequiredService<IChatCompletionService>();
     ```

-1. Add a variable to store conversation chat history to provide more context for upcoming user requests before the whilw loop.
+1. Add a variable to store conversation chat history to provide more context for upcoming user requests before the while loop.

     ```Csharp
     ChatHistory chatHistory = [];
     ```

-1. Modify the while loop as follows get the request from the user , add to the `chatHistory`, pass the request to the service a get resonse from the LLM and add the response to the `chatHistory`
+1. Modify the while loop as follows get the request from the user , add to the `chatHistory`, pass the request to the service a get response from the LLM and add the response to the `chatHistory`

     ```csharp
     // Basic chat